Learn something new every day

 The muscle's main action is to extend the distal phalanax, which are the tips of the fingers.
 For this reason it is used in any activity which requires letting go of an object.
 Along with the extensor pollicis brevis the muscle is also used in extension of the wrist.
 It also helps in wrist adduction.

 There are several other extensor muscles located in the wrist and forearm.
 For example, the extensor carpi radialis muscles and extensor carpi ulnaris are all used to control movements of the wrist and hand.
 Together with the extensor pollicis longus, these muscles make a variety of movements possible and help to provide the stability and function needed for small and accurate actions.

 The extensor pollicis longus tendon is prone to problems because it is so regularly used.
-Tendonitis of the extensor pollicis longus is a relatively common and painful condition.
-As with all types of tendonitis, the initial stages of recovery are usually aided by resting and icing the affected area.
+Tendinitis of the extensor pollicis longus is a relatively common and painful condition.
+As with all types of tendinitis, the initial stages of recovery are usually aided by resting and icing the affected area.
 Often the problem is caused by overuse and hence avoiding the action which caused the tendon to become inflamed is essential for a full recovery.
-More serious occurrences of extensor pollicis longus tendonitis may require additional treatment.
+More serious occurrences of extensor pollicis longus tendinitis may require additional treatment.

-@Charred - I experienced carpal tunnel and tendonitis too.
+@Charred - I experienced carpal tunnel and tendinitis too.
 I went to an orthopedic doctor and he gave me some exercises to perform.

 These were wrist and tendon extensor exercises.
 For the wrist he had me grab the wrist at the base of the palm, and lift the wrist up and down at a ninety degree angle.
 I did this for both wrists.